 Have you noticed the billboard advertisements on your daily commute into work for the franchise tutoring agencies?
 Maybe you have noticed the advertisements for the tutoring agencies on the side of the local buses or tubes?
 Or maybe you have noticed the flyers for the tutoring agencies in your junk mail that arrives in the mail along with your monthly bills.
 Have you noticed that they all follow the same format?
 A child is seen smiling as they work with their private tutor as they sit around a table.
 Or another child is seen holding up their A-level results letter which states they have earned A* or A grades on their exams and are going off to the university of their choice.
 Or another advertisement states that their franchise tutoring agencies almost guarantees an A* or A grade on the final exam of A-level courses.

 Did your child do well on their mock exams?
 If they did well that's great!
 If they didn't do well, as a parent should you be concerned?

 One goal that you may have is to see your child succeed in their studies at school in the new year.
 Maybe you see them feeling frustrated and demoralised when they earn a failing grade on a test.
-Or maybe you see their report card and wonder if they are living up to their true potential.
-And maybe you wonder if they will actually attend the university of their choice.

 As I teach and tutor A level Chemistry I notice that some of my students find the maths used in solving computation type problems easy to follow and others seem to find these types of problems the area where they lose the most points on their end of topic exams.
 Does one of these scenarios sound like you?
 Do you wish there was an easier way to solve these types of problems and achieve a good grade in A level Chemistry?